k-h-cr/OSINT_Chal_Idea/README.md

 _**Post 2:**_

 Today I learnt about forking on github.
-Not sure what thats about, maybe I should try creating {TODO}
+Maybe I should try creating a separate fork for my internal (unpulished) challenges, and leave the original fork to be made public later on.
+This way, I can segregate my public and private challenges easily.

 _**Post 3:**_

-:triangular_flag_on_post::triangular_flag_on_post:I'm writing a new challenge. idk what's the normal procedure for storing the flags, so I'm just gonna store it in my repo.
-Even blocked out the flag and cropped out my username so yall trollers cant find it :):triangular_flag_on_post::triangular_flag_on_post:
+:triangular_flag_on_post::triangular_flag_on_post:I'm writing a new challenge. idk what's the normal procedure for storing the flags, so I'm just gonna store it in the private fork.
+I even blocked out the flag and cropped out my username so yall trollers cant find it :):triangular_flag_on_post::triangular_flag_on_post:

-- And post a picture with the flag blocked and the username, repo name, and commit hash cropped out.
+- And post a picture with the flag blocked out. (no other info)

 _**Post 4:**_